robch/book-of-ai/docs/openai-chat/openai-chat-streaming-js/sample-overview.md

     }
 ```

-**STEP 4**: For each non-empty update, invoke the callback for the update, and accumulate the response
+**STEP 4**: For each non-empty update, invoke the callback for the update, and accumulate the response.

 ``` javascript title="OpenAIChatCompletionsStreamingClass.js"
 if (content != null) {